MicrosoftDocs/azure-docs/articles/data-factory/data-factory-scheduling-and-execution.md

 ### Sample 1: Producing daily output report for input data that is available every hour

-Consider a scenario where we have input measurement data from sensors available every hour in Azure Blob and we want to produce a daily aggregate report with statistics like mean, max, min etc., for the day with data factory [Hive activity](data-factory-hive-activity.md).
+Consider a scenario where we have input measurement data from sensors available every hour in Azure Blob.
+You want to produce a daily aggregate report with statistics such as mean, max, min etc., for the day with Data Factory [Hive activity](data-factory-hive-activity.md).

 Here is how you can model this scenario with Data Factory: